tunahorse/Odoo-Unable-to-Unreserve-Fix-Script/README.md

 - The Odoo server must have XML-RPC enabled, and you must have the necessary permissions to perform stock-related operations.

+- Due to the nature of Odoo having multiple stock.quant of the same product, and location but diff lot codes, I added a bit of logic to loop the stock.quant, this is not the cleanest but it gets the job done.

 ## Contributions